#LHHH: Brittany B Got All-Time DRAGGED For Her STRUGGLE Vocals After Weeks Of Talking All That Isht

 Brittany B’s Singing Is Trashed

 Brittany B is Love & Hip-Hop’s newest troublemaker and thickalicious wannabe superstar to emerge this season.
 She’s spent most of the season preparing everyone for the fact that she is going to be R&B’s latest sensation.
-In the meantime she’s been trashing Lyrica for her supposed inability to hold a note.
-Well, when Brittany decided to start singing…things took a turn for the absolute worse.
+In the meantime, she’s been trashing Lyrica for her supposed inability to hold a note.
+Well, when the A&R decided to start singing at Jasonn Lee’s showcase…things took a turn for the absolute worse.

-She.
-Sounded.
-Horrible.
 According to Twitter, of course.
 We are a judgement free zone at BOSSIP, we’ll have you know.
 So instead we’ll just show you the rest of Twitter RAGTAGGING that a$$ over her struggle tunes.

 Comments